 education.vic.gov.au

-Mental Health in Primary Schools Program
+Mental Health in Primary Schools initiative

 The Royal Commission into Victoria’s Mental Health SystemExternal Link highlighted that primary schools provide opportunities to identify children with mental health and wellbeing challenges, who can then be referred for treatment, care, and support.
-The department has expanded the Mental Health in Primary Schools (MHiPS) Program in recognition of the important role schools play in supporting the mental health and wellbeing of children and young people.
+The department has expanded the Mental Health in Primary Schools (MHiPS) initiative in recognition of the important role schools play in supporting the mental health and wellbeing of children and young people.

-The Mental Health in Primary Schools Program provides funding to employ a mental health and wellbeing leader (MHWL) in every government and low-fee non-government primary school in Victoria.
-The program will be implemented across Victoria over a staged rollout between 2023 to 2026.
+The MHiPS initiative provides funding to employ a mental health and wellbeing leader (MHWL) in every government and low-fee non-government primary school in Victoria.
+The initiative will be implemented across Victoria over a staged rollout between 2023 to 2026.

 Mental health and wellbeing leaders